joseph-true/csharpviz-scatterplot/README.md

 ![Scatter Plot screenshot example](/images/dataviz-scatterplot-screenshot-pts.png "Scatter Plot with data points")

 ## Running the Project
 This project was created in Microsoft Visual Studio 2010 C#.
-To open the project, open the solution file "**ScatterPlot.sln**".
+To open and run the project locally, download the **code** folder and double-click the solution file "**ScatterPlot.sln**".